walles/numbervaders/README.md

 `app/src/main/res/raw/credits.txt`.

 # TODO Misc
-* Move multiplication-medals-earned logic into MultiplicationFactory?
-* Add (more) addition medals
+* Make commutative medals for each 10% increment of completeness
 * Add (more) subtraction medals
 * Add (more) division medals
 * In `LaunchClearedActivity`, ensure the fanfare plays when the dialog